 Data Sparsification: The data output from the microstrip detector shall be only of those channels that are above the settable threshold.

 Microstrip output data content: The microstrip hit data must include the time stamp and the microstrip hits (strip number and relevant signal amplitude) for that time stamp.
-The output data word for each strip hit should contain 14 bits (7 strip address, 1 data valid, 4 TOT, 1 type (Hit or Time Stamp) 1 additional bit).
-A 10-bit time stamp information (with 4 additional bits: 1 type, 1 data valid, 2 additional bits) will be attached to each group of hits associated to a given time stamp (hit readout will be time-ordered).
+The output data word for each strip hit should contain 16 bits (7 strip address, 4 ToT, 1 type (Hit or Time Stamp) 4 bits to be defined).
+A 10-bit time stamp information (with 6 additional bits: 1 type, 5 bits to be defined) will be attached to each group of hits associated to a given time stamp (hit readout will be time-ordered).

 1.1.3 Readout Chip Implementation

 The SuperB SVT readout chips are mixed-signal integrated circuits in a 130 nm CMOS technology and are being designed to comply with the requirements discussed above.
 Each chip comprises 128 analog channels, each consisting of a charge-sensitive preamplifier, a unipolar semi-Gaussian shaper and a hit discriminator.
 A polarity selection stage will allow the chip to operate with signals delivered both from n- and p-sides of the SVT double-sided strip detectors.
 A symmetric baseline restorer may be included to achieve baseline shift suppression.
-When a hit is detected, a 4 bit analog-to-digital conversion will be performed by a Flash ADC or by means of a Time-Over-Threshold (TOT) detection.
+When a hit is detected, a 4 bit analog-to-digital conversion will be performed by means of a Time-Over-Threshold (ToT) detection.
 The hit information will be buffered until a trigger is received; together with the hit time stamp, it will be then transferred to an output interface, where data will be serialized and transmitted off chip on 2 output LVDS lines.
 An n-bit data output word will be generated for each hit on a strip.
-A programming interface accepts command and data from a serial input bus and programmable registers are used to hold input values for DACs that provide currents and voltages required by the analog section.
+A programming interface accepts commands and data from a serial input bus and programmable registers are used to hold input values for DACs that provide currents and voltages required by the analog section.
 These registers have other functions, such as controlling data output speed and selecting the pattern for charge injection tests.

 Given the very different requirements of inner and outer layers, in terms both of detector parameters and hit frequency, two different chips will be designed; they will be based on a same data protocol, but will be optimized for operation at different clock frequencies.